College of Social Sciences PhD Scholarship

 Schools will arrange School Assessment Panels to assess and rank all applications for their School based on the criteria outlined below, but also allowing for the shortlisting of a spread of applications across Schools and/or Research areas.
 School Assessment Panels must be chaired by the PGR Director of that School.
 Schools will shortlist the following number of applications to the Graduate School:

 |School of Interdisciplinary Studies||5|

-Successful projects will then be invited to work with the Graduate School to rectruit high-quality students to their projects.
+Successful projects will then be invited to work with the Graduate School to rectruit high-quality PhD researchers to their projects.

-If projects are unable to recruit a student by 31 May, they will lose the scholarship, and we will move to the reserve list.
+If projects are unable to recruit a PhD researcher by 05 June 2020, they will lose the scholarship, and we will move to the reserve list.